 D4428/D4428M Test Methods for Crosshole Seismic Testing

 D5220/D5220M Test Method for Water Mass per Unit Volume of Soil and Rock In-Place by the Neutron Depth Probe Method

-D6026 Practice for Using Significant Digits in Geotechnical Data
+D6026 Practice for Using Significant Digits and Data Records in Geotechnical Data

-D6938 Test Method for In-Place Density and Water Content of Soil and Soil-Aggregate by Nuclear Methods (Shallow Depth)
+D6938 Test Methods for In-Place Density and Water Content of Soil and Soil-Aggregate by Nuclear Methods (Shallow Depth)